space-concordia-robotics/robotics-prototype/README.md

 The odroid will send an email with its local IP address every time it boots, after having run the ethernet config service.

-This was accomplished by running `syncEmailer.sh` and adding setting up a systemd startup service to run `runEmailer`.
+This was accomplished by running `syncEmailer.sh` and setting up a systemd startup service to run `runEmailer`.

 Let Peter know if you want to be added to this mailing list.

+#### Ros Rover Startup service

+This service launches a roslaunch file `rover.launch` which will allow developers to easily add nodes to be launched on startup without having to create a new systemd service each time.
+It automatically starts the rosmaster server.
+It runs after the IP emailer service.

+This was accomplished by running `syncRosRoverSync.sh` and setting up a systemd startup service to run `runRosRoverStart.sh`.

 ### Remote connect from home